US seizes yacht owned by oligarch closely tied to Putin - NewsBreak

 The joint operation to seize the yacht, with Spain’s Civil Guard, the FBI and Homeland Security Investigations, was carried out at the request of U.S. authorities, the Civil Guard said.

 A Civil Guard source told The Associated Press that the immobilized yacht is Tango, a 78-meter (254-feet) vessel that carries Cook Islands flag and that Superyachtfan.com, a specialized website that tracks the world’s largest and most exclusive recreational boats, values at $120 million.
-The source was also not authorized to be named in media reports and spoke to AP on condition of anonymity.Virginia lawmakers discuss budget, gas tax holiday proposal in special session
+The source was also not authorized to be named in media reports and spoke to AP on condition of anonymity.‘Fill the silence with your music,’ Zelenskyy tells Grammy audience

 The yacht is among the assets linked to Viktor Vekselberg, a billionaire and close ally of Russian President Vladimir Putin who heads the Moscow-based Renova Group, a conglomerate encompassing metals, mining, tech and other assets, according to U.S. Treasury Department documents.
 All of Vekselberg’s assets in the U.S. are frozen and U.S. companies are forbidden from doing business with him and his entities.